The Fermionic Entanglement Entropy of the Vacuum State of a Schwarzschild Black Hole Horizon: Preliminaries

 \subsubsection{Connection to the Full Propagator}

-In this section we will explain, why it suffices to focus on one angular mode instead of the full propagator and why we can use the ordinary $L^2$-scalar product instead of $(.|.)_m$.
+We now explain how the solution of the Cauchy problem as given abstractly in~\eqref{fullprop} can be decomposed into angular modes.
+Our considerations explain why we may restrict attention to one angular mode instead of the full propagator and why we can use the ordinary $L^2$-scalar product instead of~$(.|.)_m$.
+We introduce the function